The page has been translated by Gen AI.

 • When adding or removing a VPC Endpoint, select the Edit button

 Table.
-File Storage Detailed Information Items
+File Storage detailed information items

-Snapshot List
+Snapshot list

-You can view the snapshot of the selected resource on the File Storage list page.
+You can view the snapshot of the selected resource on the File Storage List page.

 CategoryDetailed description

-StatusSnapshot status
+statusSnapshot status

-• Available: creation completed, can be restored
+• Available: Creation completed, recoverable

-• Error: abnormal state
+• Error: Abnormal state

-• Deleting: deleting
+• Deleting: Deleting

-• Error Deleting: abnormal state while deleting
+• Error Deleting: Deleting with abnormal state

-• Restoring: restoring
+• Restoring: Restoring

-Additional Features > MoreSnapshot Management Button
+Additional features > MoreSnapshot Management Button

 • Create Recovery Volume: Create a recovery volume based on a snapshot

-• Delete: Delete Snapshot
+• Delete: Delete snapshot

 Table.
-Snapshot List Item
+Snapshot list items

 Reference

-• Snapshots can be created up to 800, and snapshots created by schedule are not included.
-(Automatic creation via schedule is up to 128)
+• The snapshot creation time is based on Asia/Seoul (GMT +09:00).
+Snapshots can be created up to a maximum of 800, excluding those generated by schedule.
+(Automatic creation via schedule is limited to a maximum of 128)

 • When selecting to create a recovery volume on the snapshot list page, a new volume based on the snapshot is created without modifying the existing volume.